-Lieberson himself seemed to regard Concerto for 4 Groups of Instruments as an important work: there are two recordings spanning three decades (the early one is on CRI) and an anecdote in Justin Davidson’s lovely memorial.
-This kind of hardcore uncommunicative piece does build a young composer’s muscles, just like sonata form, passacaglia, and fugue.
+Lieberson himself seemed to regard Concerto for 4 Groups of Instruments as an important work: There are two recordings spanning three decades and an anecdote in Justin Davidson’s memorial.
+This kind of hardcore piece must build a young composer’s muscles, just like sonata form, passacaglia, and fugue.

 Piano Fantasy (1975) is in a similar genre.
 Again, there are two recordings, an early one on CRI by Ursula Oppens and a later one by Peter Serkin on Koch.
 The Piano Fantasy is obviously well done but remains a challenging listen.

-The next work, Accordance (1975), is where Lieberson seems to find his own voice.
+The next work, Accordance (1975), is where Lieberson finds an original voice.

 He composed everything from a symphony to pieces for a string quartet before deciding that a composer—at least of his caliber—”could not make a living in the U.S.” He took a $50-a-week job with Columbia just a few months after CBS bought it.
 Later, as Director of Masterworks, Lieberson almost single-handed built up Columbia’s skimpy catalogue of classical works to compete with first-place RCA Victor.
 He was made executive vice president in 1949, president in 1956, now earns a salary of $70,000 a year, plus benefits that bring it to about $100,000.

-In this era Goddard Lieberson also documented all of Stravinsky’s music under the composer’s or Robert Craft’s baton, including masterful late twelve-tone works like Agon, Movements, and Requiem Canticles.
+In 1959, Columbia released several hit jazz records including Kind of Blue by Miles Davis and Time Out by Dave Brubeck.
+(Goddard Lieberson himself pushed for “Take Five” to be released as a single.)
+In this era Goddard Lieberson also documented all of Igor Stravinsky’s music, the including masterful late period twelve-tone works like Agon, Movements, and Requiem Canticles.

-Accordance has some “Third Stream”-ish aspects, but Lieberson leaves out drums, thus freeing his “jazz” rhythms from the weight of that kind of appropriation.
-It’s mostly the harmony that suggests jazz: a resonant bouncing harmony that clusters among his eight players, a flexible ensemble even called a “band” by Lieberson in the liner notes.
+In Accordance, resonant clusters bounce among his eight players, a flexible ensemble even called a “band” by Lieberson in the liner notes.
 Advanced jazz composers only wish they could control their pitches so well.